Cosby’s accuser says she was drugged, groped; ‘I was frozen’

 Before Tuesday, Constand had never spoken about Cosby in public, barred from doing so under the terms of a confidential settlement they reached in 2006.
 Her deposition from that lawsuit remains sealed.

-Some 60 women have come forward to say Cosby sexually violated them, all but destroying his nice-guy image on screen and off, but the statute of limitations for prosecution had run out in nearly every case.
+Some 60 women have come forward to say Cosby sexually violated them, all but destroying his nice-guy image, but the statute of limitations for prosecution had run out in nearly every case.
 Constand’s case is the only one in which Cosby has been charged.

+Constand, who is from the Toronto area, met Cosby while working for the women’s basketball team at Temple, and she said they became friends over conversations about the team and later her career.
+He invited her to dine with him at his home.

+Constand also said she went to a performance of Cosby’s later that year with her family in Canada after Cosby arranged to drop off tickets.
+She felt “terrible” about it, she said, especially when her mother brought Cosby some Canadian souvenirs.

+“It was a very big burden on me, but … I did not have the courage at the time to tell my family,” she said.
+“So I just went along with them.”

-The stage was set for Tuesday’s courtroom confrontation after prosecutors used the first day and a half of the trial to argue that Cosby made a habit of knocking women out with pills and then molesting them.
+The stage was set for Constand’s testimony after prosecutors used the first day and a half of the trial to argue that Cosby made a habit of knocking women out with pills and then molesting them.

-On Tuesday, Johnson’s mother, Pattrice Sewell, bolstered her daughter’s story, telling jurors that Johnson was distraught during a telephone call in 1996, fearing Cosby was trying to get her fired from her job working for the comedian’s agent.
+On Tuesday, Johnson’s mother, Pattrice Sewell, bolstered her daughter’s story.
+She told jurors that Johnson was distraught during a telephone call in 1996, fearing Cosby was trying to get her fired from her job working for the comedian’s agent.

 A few weeks later, Sewell said, Johnson disclosed that she had woken up next to Cosby in bed with her clothes askew.